SERVIR-WA/GALUP/.github/ISSUE_TEMPLATE/w2m1-exercise-submission.md

 ---
-name: Submit Module 1 exercises
+name: Submit Workshop 2 Module 1 exercises
 about: Please turn in your exercises for the GALUP team to review.
 title: 'Module 1 exercises [replace with your name]'